UBC-MDS/DSCI-532_2025_11_world_happiness/README.md

 If you want to report a problem or suggest an enhancement we'd love for you to [open an issue](https://github.com/UBC-MDS/DSCI-532_2025_11_world_happiness/issues).

-## Contributing

-We welcome you to contribute to our dashboard.
-Please check out guidelines and instructions [here](https://github.com/UBC-MDS/DSCI-532_2025_11_world_happiness/blob/main/CONTRIBUTING.md).

 ## Local Installation Instructions

 ### Step 1: In your terminal, from project root directory, create conda environment